Introduction

 Note:

-is the default user if you choose the standard Ubuntu AMI on EC2.
+ubuntuis the default user if you choose the standard Ubuntu AMI on EC2.
 If your setup differs, modify this accordingly.

 3. Create appspec.yml

-file is a specification file in the YAML format that lets you configure the deployment process.
+The appspec.yml file is a specification file in the YAML format that lets you configure the deployment process.
 It allows you to copy files, manipulate file permissions, and execute scripts at various stages of the deployment process.

 We can create this file just like we created the script files in the previous section.
-Use deploy/appspec.yml
+Use deploy/appspec.yml as the file path and the following as the content:

 version: 0.0